yjlo123/runtime-tutorial/raw.md

 > Do not exit a function using jump statements.

-> The function code blocks in Runtime Script is actually a pseudo funtions, they do not have a scopped variable namespace or a closure environment, that means, all the variables declared or uesd in the functions are global.
+> The function code blocks in Runtime Script are actually pseudo funtions, they do not have a scopped variable namespace or a closure environment, that means, all the variables declared or uesd in the functions are global.

 In the example below, a 'random' function is defined and it is invoked twice.
 ```runtime-embedded-box-0-190